bluehalo/phx-tools/CONTRIBUTING.md

 2. For new packages, use `package/<package-name>`.
 For features, use `feature/<feature-name>`.
 For bugs, use `bug/<bug-or-issue-number>`.
 3. Point your branch back to develop when merging if you branched off of develop.
 If you branched off some other branch, point to your original.

+## Commit messages

+We are trying something new, and we want to use lerna to generate change logs for us automatically.
+In order for this to work correctly, we need to follow the [conventional commit standard](https://www.conventionalcommits.org/).
+We prefer you use this messages when committing but if not, we will try to reformat them when we merge your PR's into this format.

 ## Creating a new package

 Each package should have the following files present: